mcaserta/time-series-concurrency-example/README.md

 | `2021-01-20T08:07:00Z` | `2.9` |
 | `2021-01-20T08:08:00Z` | `3.3` |

-If we combine the data and sort by timestamp, we have:
+If we combine the data and sort by the timestamp, we have:

 |  id  |        timestamp       | value  | type |
 |------|------------------------|--------|------|